ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Create the Global Load Balancer

-With the origin pools defined, you can complete the configuration of the load balancing.
+With the origin pools defined, you can complete the configuration of the load balancer.

 1. Click **Create Load Balancer**.
 1. Enter a name under **Balancer hostname** for the Global Load Balancer.
 This name will also be part of your universal application URL (`http://<glb_name>.<your_domain_name>`), regardless of the region.